tommykw/hugo_gh_blog/content/post/generic_programming.md

 This is referred to as the erasure type.
 Only the type information of the parent class is held.

 ## Haskell
+Haskell parameterized type, parametric polymorphism, there is a type class.